 In the early hours of the 19th August, the British Combined Operations Command sent 252 ships, 6100 men and 30 Churchill tanks of the 14 Canadian Army Tank Regiment on a 'reconnaissance in force' across the Channel.
 The aim of Operation Jubilee was to seize and temporarily hold a major port.

 The objective was the seaside town of Dieppe.
 A name, that has become synonymous with the worst defeat in Canadian military history and one of the greatest desasters of the war in Europe.

-To this day there is much controversy (not to mention bitterness) as to this ill conceived operation.
+To this day there is much controversy (not to mention bitterness) as to this ill conceived and executed operation.

-The raid largely relied on the element of surprise, which was compromised when the force ran into a German convoy ( there was no contingency plan).
+The raid largely relied on the element of surprise, which was compromised when the force ran into a Kreigsmarine convoy (there was no contingency plan).

-The subsequent noise of this exchange alerted the shore defences who were then able to coordinate a murderous machine-gun, shell and motar fire into the landing troops.
+The result of this exchange was to alert the German shore defences who were then able to coordinate a murderous machine-gun, shell and motar fire into the landing troops.